Table of Contents

 Entity-based search will pop up the ‘thing’ you are looking for.
 The result will be the relevant DOMAIN (or subdomain for huge websites) as a whole.
 Meanwhile, a Keyword-based search will pop up the ‘string’ you are looking for.
 The result will be the most relevant PAGE.

-2. Entity SEO Generates A knowledge Graph, Keyword SEO generates A featured Snippet
+2. Entity SEO Generates A knowledge Graph, and Keyword SEO generates A featured Snippet

-Knowledge graphs are a collection of informational bits on a single entity.
+Knowledge graphs or panels are a collection of informational bits on a single entity.
 They appear whenever the search engine detects an entity search:

 As you can see, for the search query ‘lab dog’ we get a knowledge graph for ‘Labrador Retriever’ that belongs to the category ‘DOG BREED’